How to Use a Clothesline Correctly

 Tip #1: Go with cotton lines.

 Nylon and plastic lines may last longer than cotton without sagging, but they accumulate gunk on them.
-There is nothing worse than going out in public and discovering you have an odd greenish brown line along the hem of your white shirt.
-This is the one I use.
+There is nothing worse than going out in public and discovering you have an odd greenish-brown line along the hem of your white shirt.
+This is the clothesline I use.
 It’s cheap, but it does the job.

 Tip #2: Being obsessively organized pays off.

-Hanging like items saves time and, when you become a Clothesline Jedi Master, you can fold as you pull things off the line.
+Hanging like items saves time, and when you become a Clothesline Jedi Master, you can fold as you pull things off the line.
 Keep towels with towels and shirts with shirts.
-One word of caution, hanging them together does not mean hanging them on the same line.
-If you have multiple lines on your setup, don’t hang all your towels on one cord.
+One word of caution: hanging them together does not mean hanging them on the same line.
+If you have multiple lines in your setup, don’t hang all your towels on one cord.
 Instead, disperse the weight between the lines.
 I like to hang my towels right near the support so they don’t make the line sag.

-Tip #3: Hang it opposite to where it’s worn.
+Tip #3: Hang it opposite to how it’s worn.

 Tip #4: The lighter the color, the closer to the sun.